Skaruts/Lua-Enum/README.md

 print(days)          -- prints the entire enum (in human-readable form)
 ```

-To create a default enum (where elements are given values from `1` to `N` and are incremented by `1`) you can simply omit the format string.
-However, by adding the format string as the first element of the enum you can manipulate how values are assigned.
-You can also append custom values (including negative ones) to the enum keys themselves, separated by whitespace.
+The format string is optional.
+If it's included, it as to be the first parameter.
+If it's omited, a default enum (where elements are given values from `1` to `N` and are incremented by `1`) is created.
+However, by adding the format string you can manipulate how values are assigned.

+You can also append custom values (including negative ones) to the enum keys themselves, separated by whitespace (see example near the bottom).

 The format string looks like this: `"<start_value><increment>"`, where `<start_value>` is any integer number, and `<increment>` is a `+` followed by another integer, or a `*`.
 The `+` makes regular increments, the `*` makes exponential increments.
 ```lua